How to send Discord notifications with Knock

 We'll also need the ID for the Knock chat channel we set up in step 3.
 We'll refer to this as the Knock chat channel ID, which you can get in the channels tab of your Knock dashboard.
 Now we can set channel data for our project:

-You can navigate back to your Objects dashboard and verify that Project 1 has the appropiate data set.
+You can navigate back to your Objects dashboard and verify that Project 1 has the appropriate data set.

 We've finished the Knock and Discord configurations and it's time to test triggering a workflow!